jesterr0/NfoForge/README.md

 A powerful utility to create NFOs and upload assistant.

+## Information

+NfoForge is currently under active development, and I’m excited to share it with the community now that it has reached a stable stage.

+At present, **Movies** are the only supported media type.
+However, support for **TV shows** and **Anime** is already planned and will be added in the near future.

+Comprehensive documentation is on the way and will be available soon.

 ## Key Features

 - Token system for advanced media file renaming.